odedbein/SEL_public/README.md

 preproc_SEL2: runs preprocessing for all participants.
 You need the templates in the templates folder for that to run
 preproc_SEL2_BotUp: due to a scanner mistake, two participants were scanned bottom up.
 This is their preproc (only slice timing correction is different)

+model_msessions_SEL2_PRE_POST_similairity: runs the models of the pre/post similarity scans. outputs a t-map for each face, in each scan.
+I later on average pre and post.
+model_msessions_SEL2_pairsReps: This is the model that was used to run the univariate analysis on the associative learning (pairs) task.

+contrasts_SEL2_PRE_POST_sim_msessions: in SPM, to obtain t-maps, one needs to run contrasts after estimating the models.
+This does that for the pre/post similarity
+contrasts_SEL2_pairsRep_msessions: in SPM, to obtain t-maps, one needs to run contrasts after estimating the models.
+This does that for the univariate analysis on the associative learning (pairs) task.
+It uses the csv file: contrasts_SEL2_pairsRep.csv